-The purpose of the Tawa Community Civic Awards is "to recognise and show appreciation to groups or individuals who enhance the Tawa community and make it a better place to live."
+The purpose of the Tawa Community Civic Awards is "to recognise and show appreciation to groups or individuals who - on a voluntary basis - enhance the Tawa community and make it a better place to live."
 The awards have been run by the Tawa Community Board every two years since 2006.

-Nominations for the 2016 Tawa Community Civic Awards close on Friday 6 May.
-The awards ceremony will take place at the Tawa Community Centre on on Friday 27 May.
+Nominations for the 2018 Tawa Community Civic Awards will now open and will close on Friday 18 May.
+The awards ceremony will take place in the Tawa College hall on Thursday 7 June.

 THERE ARE SEVEN CATEGORIES OF AWARDS: